gardener/gardener/docs/deployment/secret_binding_provider_controller.md

 - Gardener v1.38: The SecretBinding resource has a new optional field `.provider.type`.
 The SecretBinding provider controller is disabled by default.
 The `SecretBindingProviderValidation` feature gate of Gardener API server is disabled by default.
 - Gardener v1.42: The SecretBinding provider controller is enabled by default.
 - Gardener v1.51: The `SecretBindingProviderValidation` feature gate of Gardener API server is enabled by default and the SecretBinding provider controller is disabled by default.
+- Gardener v1.53: The `SecretBindingProviderValidation` feature gate of Gardener API server is unconditionally enabled (can no longer be disabled).